controllercustom/wifi_control/README.md

 # wifi_control -- Add voice control to your Arduino project

-iPhones and iPads have numerous accessibility features such as voice control and eye gaze tracking (newer models).
-MacOS computers have built-in support for camera based head tracking.
-Windows computers support various accessibility methods such as eye gaze and camera based head tracking, etc. with the installation of third party software.
+Apple iPhones and iPads have numerous accessibility features such as voice control and eye gaze tracking (newer models).
+MacOS computers have built-in support for camera based head tracking and voice control.
+Windows computers with the installation of third party software support various accessibility methods such as eye gaze and camera based head tracking, etc. Windows 11 Accessibility supports "Voice Access" which is similar to "Voice Control" on Apple devices.

-Microcontrollers do not handle eye gaze tracking and general speech recognition.

 This Arduino project demonstrates the use of a web page interface to bridge between iPhone and iPad Voice Control and microcontroller boards with WiFi.
 The